Esca-MMC/DestroyableBushes/readme.md

 This mod adds the following commands to SMAPI's console.
 They require the Console Commands mod, which is installed automatically by SMAPI.

 ### add_bush
 The `add_bush` command creates a bush of the specified size.
+Bushes added by this command will regrow if that setting is enabled.

 **Usage:** `add_bush <size> [x y] [location]`
 * **size**: The bush's size, as a name or number.
 0 = "small", 1 = "medium", 2 = "large", 3 = "tea".